-- Please social distance; maintain six feet of space from customers and site attendants.
+- Please maintain six feet of distance from other customers and site attendants.

 - Collection of construction waste may be delayed to prioritize garbage collection.